 There are pros and cons to both.

 If you and your spouse can figure it out, you’re going to save a lot of money, time and aggravation.
-Aside from child custody, there is often an emotional attachment to the family home, and that can complicate matters to the point of an impasse.
+There is often an emotional attachment to the family home, and that can complicate matters to the point of an impasse.
 At other times, it can lead to an all-out war.

 If the courts decide on your behalf, then you are placing your trust in a stranger to make the right choice for you.
 Granted, a judge has a lot of experience in these matters, but the nuances of the divorce may not be taken into account.
 It will become more of a dollars and cents type of agreement.

 There’s also a good chance that lawyers will play a role when the court decides.
-That’s going to cost you money and time.
+That’s going to cost you time and money.
 If you’re hoping for the quickest end possible to your divorce, this is not the way to go.

 There may also be a need to hire an independent appraiser or other financial professionals to determine how the disposition of the house affects the overall settlement agreement.